-Aphasia after TBI is a communication disorder that can make it more difficult to speak to and understand others.
+Aphasia is a communication disorder that can make it more difficult to speak to and understand others, and it can occur after TBI.

 Today you will learn the different types of aphasia that a person can develop after brain injury, plus effective ways to treat them.